Installing the Marketplace extension

 - The Run AI Review PR action menu entry.

-- The ADO Pilot project-admin hub.
+- The ADO Pilot organization-admin hub.